UK Local By-Election results as a Barometer of National Political Fortunes

 In some ways it’s comparable to weather forecasting – the earth’s atmosphere is a chaotic system and trying to predict its behaviour locally more than 2 or 3 days ahead with any degree of accuracy still presents us with many uncertainties, despite all our advances in predictive technology (including even AI!).
 And we’ve all seen recently how long a week is in politics nowadays, let alone a month, or indeed 3 years - chaos seems to reign there, also.

-Although 2029 is thus a very long way ahead from a political point of view, and Labour's leadership and cabinet teams will be focused on more immediate policy decisions, their advance planners will already be thinking hard, and I suspect with some trepidation, about their electoral prospects…and not solely for the next general election.
+Although 2029 is thus a very long way ahead from a political point of view, and Labour's leadership and cabinet teams will be focused on more immediate policy decisions, the time will (hopefully!) fly by.
+Labour's advance planners, mindful that the day of reckoning draws ever nearer, will already be thinking hard, and I suspect with some trepidation, about their electoral prospects…and not solely for the next general election.
+Even the advent of 'The Messiah' in the form of a certain ex-mayor of Manchester (sorry - by his own admission in the House he's just a naughty boy), will likely not make much difference once the electorate realises he can't solve all our problems any more than Starmer could.

-After the hammering both major parties took in the May 2025 local elections, largely at the hands of Farage’s Reform, they will both be acutely aware that their next real ‘day of reckoning’ will be May 6th 2026.
-The reason why Labour in particular should be concerned at this relatively early stage is that this date, on which the next tranche of local elections are to be held, is only a little over 4 months away; if they don’t get their ‘house in order’ and offer some hope of stability to their electorate, and quickly, there will be ‘hell to pay’ for all their local councilors who are up for re-election.
+After the hammering both major parties took in the 2025 and 2026 local elections, largely at the hands of Farage’s Reform and the Greens, they will both be acutely aware that their next real ‘day of reckoning’ will indeed be the 2029 General election.
+The reason why Labour in particular should be concerned at this relatively early stage is that this date, is now probably less than 3 years away.
+If they don’t get their ‘house in order’ and offer some hope of stability and improvement in their standard of living to the electorate, and quickly, there will be ‘hell to pay’ when the election finally arrives.
+The local elections between now and 2029 will probably continue the trend against the 2 (erstwhile) major parties, and are worth watching to assess any changes in the preominance of the individual challenger parties, if nothing else.

-Does all this really matter, though, given Starmer's huge majority in parliament ?
+Does all this really matter, though, given Labour's huge majority in parliament ?

 If, as seems quite possible, Labour suffer a complete rout in the next set of local polls, it will signal they really are continuing to 'get it badly wrong' as a party in the eyes of the electorate.
 They will then have even more ground to recover later in the electoral cycle to stand any chance at all of being re-elected.